ZYDeng91/shrimp/README.md

 - ~~Display metadata when playing~~
 - Take keyboard input when playing (for basic commands like pause and quit)

-Most solutions require importing extra libs, we'll see if it's worth
+Most solutions require importing extra libs, we'll see if it's worth. (no interaction = no seek)

 - Add Opus codec support
 - ~~Add option to play local files~~